 What's a schedule without any shifts?
-This help guide will explain how shifts work in ZoomShift and how you get them added to your schedule.
+This guide will explain how shifts work in ZoomShift and how you get them added to your schedule.

 Tutorial Video - Building Schedules